Mechislav1989/automation_test/README.md

 ## 💭 Reflection Questions (Add you answer into your `README.md`)

 * What steps did you prioritize first?
 Why?
+  I prioritized designing the application architecture.
+This was crucial to ensure modularity and scalability, making it easier to add new features later.
+After that, I analyzed the structure of the website to identify key elements for automation, such as the login page, product inventory, and checkout process.
+This sequence allowed me to understand the domain fully before implementing the automation steps like login, product data extraction, and order simulation.
 * What was critical to complete in the 1 hour?
+  The website is relatively simple, so the critical tasks within the 1-hour coding window were implementing the core functionalities: logging in with valid and invalid credentials, extracting product data and saving it to a CSV file, and simulating a checkout process with missing data to trigger validation errors.
 * How long did you actually spend on the project?
+  I spent 1 hours on preparation and studying, which included analyzing the website and planning the architecture.
+The actual coding took 1 hour.
+Documenting and testing 1 hour.
 * How did you know your automation was working?
+  I verified the automation worked by checking multiple outputs: the logs in automation.log confirmed successful operations and flagged errors, the products.csv file contained accurate product data, and screenshots in automation_screenshots captured validation errors as expected.
+Additionally, I ran the script with headless=False in the browser configuration to visually confirm the automation steps executed correctly.
 * What would you improve with more time?
+  With additional time, I would enhance the script by adding more test cases, improving error handling for edge cases.